IanYangChina/SHHCSRP/README.md

    - take an action, that is, choose a vehicle.
    - observe the reward according to the solution given by the algorithm that solves the CCP model.

-Two objectives of the model are defined as: 1) to maximize the fulfilled demands, and 2) to minimize the total waiting time.
-The QL agent was expected to learn to make a plan that satisfies the objectives as much as possible.
+Two objective of the model is to maximize the fulfilled demands.
+The QL agent was expected to learn to make a plan that satisfies the objective as much as possible.

 But till now the algorithm does yet perform very well on the instance, which is probably due to the following problems: